 One of the often-overlooked benefits of increasing an organization’s PMM is the positive effect it has on project managers working there.

-In 2019, only 55% of PMs reported feeling a rise in the perceived value of their role.
+In Wellington’s The State of Project Management 2019 report, only 55% of PMs reported feeling a rise in the perceived value of their role.

 Organizations with higher PMM are also more likely to provide project management training.
-Currently, only 61% of organizations do so.
+According to the 2020 PMI report, only 61% of organizations do so.

 High PMM improves success rates

 Organizations with high PMM see significantly better results across the board in their projects.